 - Each passage is accompanied by notes about spelling, punctuation, and grammar that help you confidently teach your kids.

-- Each Arrow highlights one literary element, such as assonance, alliteration, dialogue, onomatopoeia, powerful verbs, and rhyme.
+- Each Arrow highlights one literary device, such as assonance, alliteration, dialogue, onomatopoeia, powerful verbs, and rhyme.

-- Each literary element is accompanied by a quick writing activity that gives your kids a chance to play with the element in their own writing.
+- Each literary device is accompanied by a quick writing activity that gives your kids a chance to play with the element in their own writing.

 - To dig a little deeper, Big Juicy Questions about the novel guide investigation of the book’s themes, plot, and characters.

 - Each Arrow includes an amazing list of Book Club Party Ideas.

 Read the Guidelines (separate download, included with purchase) before you begin.

 - Read the first week’s passage and the accompanying notes.

 - Investigate (orally) the passage with your children, highlighting the grammar, spelling, punctuation, and literary devices.